5G-MAG/Tech/pages/5gbroadcast/deployment_profiles.md

 * PWS systems (according to clause 7.6)

 In case Time-Frequency-Interleaving and co-existence of Legacy Broadcast and 5G Broadcast in UHF are introduced in Release 19, both functionalities shall be supported.

-12.7.2	Optimum Requirements
-This aspect is for further study.